-Raptors outlast Wizards 140-138 in 2 OT for 5th win in row
+Curry hits 11 3s, scores 48 points, Warriors beat Mavericks

-WASHINGTON (AP) — Serge Ibaka hit a 3-pointer with 15 seconds left in the second overtime and the Toronto Raptors beat the Washington Wizards 140-138 on Sunday for their fifth straight victory.
+WASHINGTON (AP) — Serge Ibaka hit a 3-pointer with 15 seconds left in the second overtime and Toronto outlasted Washington for its fifth straight victory.

 The Raptors blew a 23-point lead before outlasting the Wizards.